athol-de/smart_doorbell/README.md

 To get one, open Telegram (web or mobile device) and start talking to "BotFather".
 He will guide you through the process of creating a bot (and changing the name, adding a photo etc.).
 You will get the API key from him.

 Then talk to "userinfobot" by typing "/start".
 This bot will tell you your own chatID.
-Finally, Start talking to your own, newly created bot by typing "/start".
-It won't answer, but it is necessary that the communication is initiated by you - it can't just start talking to you.
+Finally, start talking to your own, newly created bot by typing "/start".
+It won't answer, but it is necessary that the conversation is initiated by you - it can't just start talking to you.

 If you want to add additional recipients, do the same for their accounts and duplicate the Telegram message sending-related lines in the code.
 (It's called CHAT_ID1 in the code by purpose, because my personal instance is sending out messages to two different chatIDs.)

-Adjust the Telegram message if you like.
+Adjust the Telegram message as you like.

 __OTA__

-Find a location where you can store the firmware.
+Find a file location where you can store the firmware.
 In my case that's my ioBroker instance, but it can be any URL accessable by the ESP, e.g. a simple file server.
-It can even be on the internet, but I do not recommend that, because anybody can access it if he knows the URL, and even it's an compiled BIN file, it contains at least your Telegram bot API key, and the ESP8266 is not capable of SSL, so it must be an unprotected HTTP URL.
+It can even be on the internet, but I do not recommend that, because anybody can access it if he knows the URL, and even it's an compiled BIN file, it contains at least your Telegram bot API key.
+And as the ESP8266 is not capable of SSL, it must be an unprotected HTTP URL.
 So handle with care!
+Something locally on your LAN is recommended.

 Once you have determined the base URL, add it to the code ("baseUrl").
-For my ioBroker that would be "http://iobroker:8081/files/0_userdata.0/ota/" (with the name "iobroker" assigned to the IP in my Fritzbox router, and /ota a subfolder I created in the ioBroker files section).
+For my ioBroker that would be "http://iobroker:8081/files/0_userdata.0/ota/" (with the name "iobroker" assigned to ioBroker's IP in my Fritzbox router, port 8081 being default for ioBroker, and "/ota" a subfolder I created in the ioBroker files section).

 The master will look for a file named "fw_ABCDEF.txt" first, with "ABCDEF" again the serial number of your ESP8266 (the master's one this time!).
 To determine that, either open the serial monitor when flashing the ESP (see chapter below) - it will print the filenames it looks for on the serial console.
 You can also look at the logs of your fileserver, it will probably show a warning like "file ESP_ABCDEF.txt asked for, but not found" or similar. ioBroker will do so.